kingram6865/rick_and_morty_versus_the_worlds/README.md

 - Have the speed of the dodging action adjusted based onn how "muddy" opponent is.
 - Allow user to "throw" mudballs
 - Use local storage to save win/loss record for characters

+#### Goals
+Monday - Develop the skeleton.
+Create the HTML and align all of the objects that will contain data.
+         Construct the responsive configuration Tuesday - Build all of the API calls and connect them with controls; Test the response; Connect images to their appropriate containers
+Wednesday - Test again, make sure everythinng is working.
+Add in one refining feature Thursday - Prepare for Presentation

 ## Project Schedule